cryptax/techweb/weewx.md

 You need to restart rsyslog: service rsyslog restart.

-## Sending date to Twitter account
+## Twitter

+### Install the tweeting extension

-Download the [extension](http://sourceforge.net/p/weewx/wiki/twitter/") and follow the configuration steps.
+Download the [extension](https://github.com/weewx/weewx/wiki/Twitter) and follow the configuration steps.
 In particular,

 ```
 sudo apt-get install python-setuptools